atomasso/100-days-of-code/log.md

 **Today's Progress**: Basic Algorithms Scripting finished.

 **Thoughts:** Most of the time spent on Seek and Destroy challenge.
-Not clear why it will not sork when arguments[i] is used directly, but only when its value is stored in new variable.
+Not clear why it will not work when arguments[i] is used directly, but only when its value is stored in new variable.
 Posted a question for that and waiting answer.
 Did the last two algorithms were qu value in a separate variable.

 **Link:** https://twitter.com/tomas_ante/status/821141821493485569